 Isolation and consistency

 Outside of transactions, the Datastore's isolation level is closest to read committed.
 Inside of transactions, serializable isolation is enforced.
+This means that another transaction cannot concurrently modify the data that is read or modified by this transaction.
 Read the serializable isolation wiki and the Transaction Isolation article for more information on isolation levels.

 In a transaction, all reads reflect the current, consistent state of the Datastore at the time the transaction started.
-This does not include previous puts and deletes inside the transaction.
 Queries and gets inside a transaction are guaranteed to see a single, consistent snapshot of the Datastore as of the beginning of the transaction.
 Entities and index rows in the transaction's entity group are fully updated so that queries return the complete, correct set of result entities, without the false positives or false negatives described in Transaction Isolation that can occur in queries outside of transactions.

 This consistent snapshot view also extends to reads after writes inside transactions.
 Unlike with most databases, queries and gets inside a Datastore transaction do not see the results of previous writes inside that transaction.
 Specifically, if an entity is modified or deleted within a transaction, a query or get returns the original version of the entity as of the beginning of the transaction, or nothing if the entity did not exist then.

 This example demonstrates one use of transactions: updating an entity with a new property value relative to its current value.